Skip to main content

-Splenectomy and Hyposplenism
+Splenectomy and hyposplenism

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Preventing Infection after Splenectomy article more useful, or one of our other health articles.
+You may find the Preventing infection after splenectomy article more useful, or one of our other health articles.

-The spleen is involved in producing protective humoral antibodies, the production and maturation of B and T cells and plasma cells, removal of unwanted particulate matter (eg, bacteria) and also acting as a reservoir for blood cells, especially white cells and platelets.
+The spleen is involved in producing protective humoral antibodies1, the production and maturation of B and T cells and plasma cells, removal of unwanted particulate matter (eg, bacteria) and also acting as a reservoir for blood cells, especially white cells and platelets.

 Splenectomy may occur in three different ways: